SWvheerden/tari/RFC/src/RFC-0241_AtomicSwapXMR.md

 ### The lapse transaction

-If something goes wrong and Alice never publishes her refund transition and or she disappears.
-Bob needs to wait for the lock height `height_2` to pass.
+If something goes wrong and Alice never publishes her refund transition, Bob needs to wait for the lock height `height_2` to pass.
 This will allow him to create the lapse transaction to claim the Tari.

 Bob constructs the lapse transaction with